On the Maximization of Real Sequences: Resolution of Problem from an upper approximation of the analyzed sequence

 \subsection{Resolution of Problem~\ref{mainpb} using the upper bound functional $\Fu$}

-As the upper bound function $\Fu$ provides an upper bound of $\bigks_u$ for a given $u\in\Lambda$ with $\gsls{u}\neq \emptyset$, we can solve Problem~\ref{mainpb} in finite time truncating $u$ at $\lfloor\cdot\rfloor\circ \Fu$.
+As the upper bound functional $\Fu$ provides an upper bound of $\bigks_u$ for a given $u\in\Lambda$ with $\gsls{u}\neq \emptyset$, we can solve Problem~\ref{mainpb} in finite time by truncating $u$ using $\lfloor\cdot\rfloor\circ \Fu$.
 This is formally described in Theorem~\ref{summary3}.
-The definition of the truncation index depends on the quality of the upper bound over $u$.
+The definition of the truncation index depends on the monotonicity properties of the upper bound over $u$.